 Rabbit Transit (York bus service)

 The Penn State York campus has a variety of recreational activities available for all students.
-The campus features a gymnasium in the Joe and Rosie Ruhl Student Community Center.
-That building also contains a large game room and a fitness center.
+The Joe and Rosie Ruhl Student Community Center houses a gymnasium, a game room, and a fitness center.
 There are tennis courts, soccer fields, and lots of open green space!
-There are also local recreational options including golf, skiing, bowling, camping, and movie theaters.
+There are also local recreational options including golf, skiing, bowling, ice skating, camping, and movie theaters.

 Penn State York Office of Student Affairs contact information